glasnier/vagrant-puppet-gl/README.md

 The Vagrant Puppet provisioner allows you to provision the guest using Puppet, specifically by calling puppet apply, without a Puppet Master.

+Puppet is licensed under the Apache License, Version 2.0 (the "License").

 ##### Installing Puppet

     $ sudo apt-get install puppet
     $ puppet --version
     3.8.5

+### VirtualBox

+##### About VirtualBox

+VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
+It is freely available as Open Source Software.

+VirutalBox is licensed under the GNU General Public License (GPL) version 2.

+##### Installing VirtualBox

+    $ sudo apt-get install virutalbox

 ### Links